-The data for 2Q2019 is being certified with comment.
-Reported data is accurate and correct at the specific point in time that the data files are generated.
-Any potential errors related to patient name or demographics are the result in a change of electronic health record systems, though codes and providers should not be affected.
-Information is subject to change after files are generated and submitted to THCIC; any changes would be information collected or updated during the normal course of business.
+The data for 3Q2019 is being certified with comment.
+All reported data is accurate and correct at the specific point in time that the data files are generated.
+Information is subject to change after files are generated and submitted to THICIC; any changes would be information collected or updated during the normal course of business.